grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 The reported five minute values are in sync with those in the database.

+#### CENMET 150: DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX FOR RELATIVE HUMIDITY

+* The maximum difference between five- minute relative humidity maximum and daily relative humidity maximum was 55.13 percent and occured on 2014-09-11.
+* on this day, the daily measurement was 96.3 percent for the maximum while the five-minute measurement was only 40.3 percent.
+The value of 96.3 percent is more similar to the other measurements on this sensor during that week, which were also in the 90's.
+This value is also more similar to the measured values of 100.0 on PRIMET on this day at 150 m for the daily and 95.5 on this day for the five-minute.
+* On average, the maximum relative humidity is only 8 percent greater than the mean for both the daily and five minute methods on CENMET 150 at 150 m.
+* 91 percent of daily maximum values and maximum values for the day from five minute means are within 10 percent of one another.

 #### CENMET 250 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX